 It isn't obvious from a modern map, but for much of recorded history Elgin was isolated from the rest of Scotland; with the Cairngorms to the south the town was protected by two unbridged and often uncrossable rivers, the River Spey to the east and the River Findhorn to the west.

 By 1230 Elgin also had a Royal Castle, built on the foundations of an earlier defensive structure, possibly the one in which Duncan I died of his wounds in 1040.

 Edward I stayed in Elgin Castle when he visited the city in 1296 during one of his tours of suppression.
 Little remains of the castle today, though Lady Hill on which it stood remains a prominent viewpoint.
 Since 1839 this has been the site for the 80ft high Duke of Gordon Monument carrying the statue of the 5th Duke.

 Elgin's natural defensive position and its castle did it little good in 1390 when the Wolf of Badenoch, Alexander Stewart, burned down the cathedral, two churches and many other buildings in the city.
 Alexander Stewart was the younger son of Robert II, and the Bishop of Elgin had caused him to be excommunicated for marital infidelity.
 He attacked Elgin in revenge.

 If 1390 was the first occasion when marauders from the Highlands attacked Elgin, it was not to be the last.
 They came again in 1402 and 1452, and in more damage was done in 1568 when the Regent Murray removed the lead from the restored cathedral's roof, consigning it to a decline that culminated with the collapse of the main tower in 1711.
-In 1645, the Duke of Montrose's Royalists plundered the city, and to complete the decline, the bishop's palace at Spynie was abandoned in 1686.
+In 1645, the Duke of Montrose's Royalists plundered the town, and to complete the decline, the bishop's palace at Spynie was abandoned in 1686.